-Allegation found proved at the substantive hearing:
+Allegation found proved at the substantive hearing on 22 January 2018:

 During the course of your employment as a Physiotherapist at University Hospital Birmingham NHS Foundation Trust between June 2012 and 31 March 2015, you: